Siebatcheu scores to lift US over Honduras in Nations League - WTMJ

 “For many of the guys and then myself, as well, for it being our first experience, a real taste of what CONCACAF is going to be like, I think we handled it pretty well.
 We could have easily lost our head,” McKennie said.

-The 20th-ranked U.S. will play the championship match of the inaugural CONCACAF Nations League on Sunday against No. 11 Mexico or No. 50 Costa Rica, the last time the full American player pool will gather before their pandemic-delayed World Cup qualifying opener on Sept.
+The 20th-ranked U.S. will play the championship match of the inaugural CONCACAF Nations League on Sunday against No. 11 Mexico, the last time the full American player pool will gather before their pandemic-delayed World Cup qualifying opener on Sept.
 2.

 “This is what it’s going to be like in qualifying,” said 28-year-old midfielder Sebastian Lletget, one of the few holdovers from the previous World Cup cycle.
 “You see the time-wasting, the stuff that honestly the camera doesn’t catch. … European teams, it’s just a different way of playing, a different approach.”